 And they are winning.

-I don’t like it.
+Fun that makes me feel bad.
 I didn’t like it before when it just made me feel bad.
 And I now like it way less that I’ve come to understand it is affecting my sleep patterns, how well I think, and acting like a drug, trading little moments of feeling good but leaving me sense of feeling depressed and out of control.
 So I guess I fit into the classic definition of being addicted, knowing that something isn’t good for you, not wanting to do it, and doing it anyway.

+Ain’t just me.
 The much bigger problem is that I talk to kids and parents everyday, so I know I’m not alone in this.
 In fact it’s so universal that most of us have just thrown up our hands as the new way the world works.
 But there is something about it that has felt more serious for a while, so I’ve started to look at it more carefully and what I found was a much bigger deal then I thought.
 In a world where it seems like there is a crisis a day, it seems almost foolish to raise up a hand and try and point to a place where you think you see the damn starting to crack.
 But I don’t raise my hand like this often, and I’m raising it here…raising the hand, waving the red flag, pulling the fire alarm.
 I don’t even want to list the level of damage/danger here, because I don’t want to get written off as hysterical or overreacting…so I’m just going to ask that you trust me enough to read all the way through this over-sized tome, and if you end up feeling like I do, come and help me figure out what to do about it.

 I’m a dad, and I spend a huge amount of time trying to get my kids to spend less time on their cell phones, and we get into a ton of fights about it.
 “You don’t understand.
 Your generation doesn’t get it.
 I am being social, just with my friends on the phone and not with you.” etc, etc, The very process of trying to get my kids off the phone so we can have better time together generates fights that leave everyone mad in their corners, not being social at all.
 (Does this sound familiar to any of you?)
 As parents, its pretty obvious to see the difference in how our kids feel and behave when they are not on the phones so much, but trying to do something about it is way harder then it should be.
 Besides, everybody is going through it so maybe it’s not really a thing, just us having to adjust to a different way of being in the world.
 Or maybe there is something very serious going on and we in the middle of it so much that it’s hard to see what’s going on.